 What Beck focused on is thoughts — the notion that how you think affects how you feel.
 If you can change your thoughts, you can come to change your emotions.
 Over the years others have focused more on behaviors — while you can’t directly control what you feel (you can’t right now make yourself happy) you can learn to control your thoughts — what you say to yourself — and you absolutely can control your behaviors.
 Change either thoughts and behaviors and/or both, you can change how you feel.

-How it is different from other therapeutic approaches
+How is CBT different than other therapeutic approaches?

 What to expect in therapy